 Press the ▲ button, then press the slot number (1 - 6) for the desired disc.
 The compact disc will be ejected.
 If no slot number (1 - 6) is pressed, the current loaded disc will be ejected.
-Also, if the ejected disc is not removed within 15 seconds, the disc will reload.
+If the ejected disc is not removed within 15 seconds, the disc will reload.

 All discs:

 Press and hold the ▲ button for more than 1.5 seconds.
 The compact discs will be ejected one by one.
-If a disc is not removed within 15 seconds, or the ▲ button is pressed again during the eject sequence, the entire disc eject sequence will be canceled.
+If a disc is not removed within 20 seconds or the ▲ button is pressed again during the eject sequence, the entire disc eject sequence will be canceled.

-When this button is pressed while the compact disc is being played, the compact disc will eject and the last source will be played.
+When this button is pressed while a compact disc is playing, the compact disc will eject and the last source will be played.